abrasive/shairport/README.md

 shairport -d -L 99000 -a "Shairport" -- -d hw:0 -t hardware -c PCM

-For a cheapo "3D Sound" USB card (Stereo output and input only) on a Raspberry Pi
+For a cheapo "3D Sound" USB card (Stereo output and input only) on a Raspberry Pi:

 shairport -d -L 99000 -a "Shairport" -- -d hw:1 -t hardware -c Speaker

-For a first generation Griffin iMic on a Raspberry Pi
+For a first generation Griffin iMic on a Raspberry Pi:

 shairport -d -L 99000 -a "Shairport" -- -d hw:1 -t hardware -c PCM

-For an NSLU2, which has not internal soundcard, to drive the "3D Sound" USB card:
+For an NSLU2, which has no internal soundcard, to drive the "3D Sound" USB card:

 shairport -d -L 99000 -a "Shairport" -- -d hw:0 -t hardware -c Speaker